 Our independent directors meet at regularly scheduled executive sessions without management.
 Our corporate governance guidelines provide that when the roles of the chairman of the board of directors and the chief executive officer are separate and the chairman of the board of directors is not an employee, then the chairman of the board of directors also serves as the independent Presiding Director.
+If the chairman of the board of directors is not an independent director, the responsibilities of the Presiding Director set forth in our corporate governance guidelines would be determined by the independent directors on a meeting-by-meeting basis with respect to all separate meetings of the independent directors.
+If the roles of the chairman of the board of directors and the chief executive officer are combined in the future (or if such roles are separate but both roles are filled by employees), the chair of the nominating and corporate governance committee (an independent director) would serve as the Presiding Director.

 The independent Presiding Director presides over the executive sessions of the independent directors and, together with the members of the nominating and corporate governance committee, develops the agendas for the executive sessions and periodically reviews and proposes revisions to the board's procedures and the corporate governance guidelines.
 The independent Presiding Director is also responsible for communicating the board's annual evaluation of the chief executive officer.